richardcarls/docker-hugo/README.md

 # Docker Hugo

 Serve a Hugo site in a docker container.
+This image runs Hugo v0.25.1 on Alpine Linux 3.6.

 ## Usage
 ```bash